p4scu41/notes/MacBook Pro.md

     - Press Shift-n to type a capital Ñ.

   - How to get an accent over an a letter
     - Press and hold the Option key.
     - While holding the Option key, press the "e" key.
 You'll see an apostrophe-like symbol appear temporarily.
     - Release both keys.
     - Press the "letter" you want to have the accent.

   - Cmd + Delete => Move to Trash

+  - Shit + Cmd + .
+(Period) => Toggle Hidden Files Visibility

 - VS Code keyword shortcuts
   - Cmd + Arrows | Fn + Arrows => Go to Start/End